sachin19183/path-of-the-silent-warrior/about.md

 ---

-A quiet, competitive soul— who aæways tries to focus on honing his skills in silence than showing off.
+A quiet, competitive soul— who always tries to focus on honing his skills in silence than showing off.

 When the need arises, he is not afraid to take the responsibility.
 He does his job, and then walks away back to his dojo.
 He strongly believes in sharing his skills and knowledge with other willing and deserving warriors.
 Perhaps every reader carries a fragment of this warrior within..